jiz4oh/rails-template/README.md

-# dao42/rails-template
+# jiz4oh/rails-template

-**dao42/rails-template has supported the newest rails 6.0.0 project setup**
+**jiz4oh/rails-template has supported the newest rails 6.0.0 project setup, forked from [dao42/rails-template](https://github.com/dao42/rails-template)**

 Maybe the best & newest & fastest rails template for senior rails developer.

 It maybe the best starting for your new rails project.

-An example built with rails-template: https://github.com/dao42/rails-template-example

 ## Core Idea

-`dao42/rails-template` apply lots of good components for you to make development damn quick.
+`jiz4oh/rails-template` apply lots of good components for you to make development damn quick.

-1. `dao42/rails-template` keep the newest easily because it's a real `Rails Application Template`.
+1. `jiz4oh/rails-template` keep the newest easily because it's a real `Rails Application Template`.
-2. `dao42/rails-template` love the newest standard components of Rails 6, using `webpacker` and remove `assets pipeline`.
+2. `jiz4oh/rails-template` love the newest standard components of Rails 6, using `webpacker` and remove `assets pipeline`.
-3. `dao42/rails-template` is out-of-box for your development based on `bootstrap4`.
-4. `dao42/rails-template` is out-of-box for your deployment based on `mina`.

 ## How to use